SELLING THE HOME

 - Highlights the best features and minimizes weaknesses

-- Creates emotional connection (smell of fresh coffee, cozy lighting)
+- Creates emotional connection (eg. cozy feel)

 - Makes spaces feel larger and brighter